scharlottej13/dask-blog/_posts/2022-08-09-understanding-meta-keyword-argument.md

 FutureWarning: Meta is not valid, `map_partitions` and `map_overlap` expects output to be a pandas object.
 Try passing a pandas object as meta or a dict or tuple representing the (name, dtype) of the columns.
 In the future the meta you passed will not work.
 ```

-During operations like `map_parittions` or `apply` (which uses `map_partitions` internally), Dask coerces the scalar output of each partition into a pandas object.
+During operations like `map_partitions` or `apply` (which uses `map_partitions` internally), Dask coerces the scalar output of each partition into a pandas object.
 So, the output of functions that take `meta` will never be scalar.

 For example: